-This data also indicates that there was a large decrease in alive cells from the no UV group to the UV group showing that the high concentration solution of zeaxanthin did not have a positive effect on cell viability and instead a negative effect.
+From the results of the no UV vs UV experiment that included low concentration the data indicates that there was a large decrease in alive cells from the no UV group to the UV group showing that the low concentration solution of zeaxanthin did not have a positive effect on cell viability and instead a negative effect.
+This perceived negative effect may be that the free radical scavenger induced apoptosis in more damaged cells providing some protection but P53 data would be needed to confirm.